How do I find my ring size?

 These rustic diamonds are full of visible inclusions and color hues, which is what makes them so incredibly unique and beautiful!
-But there is no grading, or certification system currently in place, designed to appraise their one one of a kind qualities.
+But there is no grading, or certification system currently in place, designed to appraise their one-of-a-kind qualities.
 There is no peak standard- they are each totally unique, and the beauty is in the eye of the beholder.
 The only defining quality is the natural hardness, which is a 10 on the Mohs scale.
 The mineral hardness can even be tested with a diamond tester at home.
 And because they are so natural and unique, there is no risk of an artificial substitute like with flawless diamonds.

 I do include an info card with diamond purchase.
 This card will specify the measured carat weight, cut, millimeter dimensions, approximate color, and measured hardness.

 All that said, you can still have your diamond lab certified if you choose.
 We can send your diamond to be certified by GIA, or other gem lab, prior to setting your stone.
-The cost will be $250-$600 with insured shipment both ways.
+The cost will be $200-$600 with insured shipment both ways.
 You will receive a IGI lab certification.
 The certification process will add about 3 weeks to the production time of your order.